scds/intro-git/lessons/lesson2.md

 >
 > First you have to add your changes, then commit.

-If you'll take a look at the remote repository on GitHub, you'll notice that `note.txt` has not changed since your commit locally.
-That's because we have not yet pushed our changes.
+If you take a look at the remote repository on GitHub, you’ll notice that `note.txt` has not changed since your last commit.
+That’s because we have not yet pushed our changes.

 To push our changes, we use the `git push` command.